reimagined/hacker-news-resolve/README.md

 ```

 Imports data (up to 500 stories with comments) from [HackerNews](https://news.ycombinator.com/).
-Press `Crtl-C` to stop import or wait until import is finished.
+Press `Crtl-C` to stop importing or wait until it is finished.

 # Reproducing Hacker News using ReSolve

-This tutorial guides you through the process of creating the current Hacker News application.
+This tutorial guides you through the process of creating a Hacker News application.
 It consists of the following steps:
 * [Requirements](#requirements)
 * [Creating a New ReSolve Application](#creating-a-new-resolve-application)
 * [Domain Model Analysis](#domain-model-analysis)